leucos/ansible-tuto/README.md

 cd ./ansible
 ```

-At this point, we can load the ansible environment:
+At this point, we can load the Ansible environment:

 ```bash
 source ./hacking/env-setup